How To Create a WordPress Post

 The title of your post.
-You can use any phrases, words or characters.
-Avoid using the same title twice as that will cause problems.
-You can use commas, apostrophes, quotes, hyphens/dashes and other typical symbols in the post like “My Site – Here’s Lookin’ at You, Kid”.
+You can use any phrases, words, or characters.
+Avoid using the same title twice, as that will cause problems.
+You can use commas, apostrophes, quotes, hyphens/dashes, and other typical symbols in the post like “My Site – Here’s Lookin’ at You, Kid.”
 WordPress will then clean it up to generate a user-friendly and URL-valid name of the post (also called the “post slug”) to compose the permalink for the post.

-Body Copy Box
+Create a WordPress Post: Body Copy Box

-Allows you to view the post before officially publishing it.
+The preview button allows you to view the post before officially publishing it.

 Create WordPress Post Final Word / Conclusion

 With these tips, you now know how to utilize WordPress to your advantage.
 Without a doubt, WordPress is, indeed, an asset for those who are looking to create better blogs.
 But, this doesn’t come automatically.
 You’ve also got to learn to use its features to their maximum so that you can have the best use of it.
 If you’ve previously thought of WordPress as overwhelming, now you can see that it’s not.
 It just takes a little bit more practice and getting used to it.
 You’re one step closer to creating better content for your site.